Upgrading and University Preparation

 Adult Basic Education Association of BC.

 Developing and using activities that involve students in collaborative learning while supporting individual learning motivate my teaching.
+Also, encouraging students to self-assess their learning process and progress by using reflective activities is important for student evaluation.

 Studying the effects and impact of teaching metacognitive skills on the learning process of students has been the major focus of my research.
+Active learning, student-centered learning and collaborative learning are also important topics of interest for me.